 Golden House of Nero

 The Golden House of Nero is a palace and park complex in Rome, which began construction after the devastating fire of 64 AD.
-This is the largest urban residence of a monarch ever to exist in Europe, but is smaller in area than the Forbidden City in Beijing.
-This place has a special atmosphere.
+It is the largest urban residence of the monarch that has ever existed in Europe, but it is inferior in area to the Forbidden City in Beijing.
+There is a special atmosphere in this place.

 This is the result of the embodiment of the idea of a vain ruler.
-The main characters in the construction of this luxurious palace and park complex were the architect Severus, the engineer Celer, the fresco artist Fabullus and, of course, the emperor himself, who supervised the entire project, paying attention to every detail.
+The main actors in the construction of this magnificent palace and park complex were architect Severus, engineer Celer, fresco artist Fabullus and, of course, the emperor himself, who led the entire project, paying attention to every detail.

 As a result, about 100 rooms were located on 80 hectares, including more than 300 rooms with many sculptures and statues, atriums and fountains.
 The Golden House of Nero housed festive pavilions, thermal baths with sulfur and mineral water, and numerous banquet halls.
 In addition, large areas were occupied by gardens, forests, meadows, ponds and pools.